Dependency injection

 Mocking and testing

 In testing, it is typical to replace real implementation of services with mocks.
-For explanation of mocks and stubs, follow this link http://martinfowler.com/articles/mocksArentStubs.html.
+For an explanation of mocks and stubs, follow this link http://martinfowler.com/articles/mocksArentStubs.html.

 Why would someone want to use a mock instead of a real implementation?
 Here are some reasons: